 Despite the intense physical, emotional, and sexual trauma she endured for seemingly endless hours, McVey managed to think of ways she could leave behind evidence at his apartment.
 When he let her use the bathroom, she left her fingerprints on everything she could, in hopes that police would connect her to Long.

 Some hours after her abduction, a local news story playing on Long’s television covered McVey’s disappearance and classified her as a missing person.
 Upon seeing the coverage, the teen started to panic.
-But Long threatened her with: “‘If you scream one more time, I’ll be forced to put a bullet in your head.
+But Long threatened her with this line: “‘If you scream one more time, I’ll be forced to put a bullet in your head.
 Stop crying.’”

 “[I tried] to get him to see that I was a compassionate person, and even though what he was doing to me wasn’t right, I had to show that I was a real person at the same time,” she said.